Conformal field theory for annulus SLE: partition functions and martingale-observables

 \section{Annulus SLE martingale-observables}

-In this section, we discuss the relation between CFT and SLE in a doubly connected domain.
-In the first subsection, we define the one-leg operator $\Psi_{\bfs{\beta}}$ associated with a given divisor $\bfs{\beta}$ satisfying certain neutrality condition and explain its implementation as a boundary condition changing operator.
-In Subsection~\ref{Main Theorem_sub}, we show a version of BPZ-Cardy type equation to prove Theorem~\ref{main}.
-In the last subsection, we present an integral representation of (chordal type) annulus SLE partition functions introduced by Lawler and Zhan to construct the martingale-observables for $\SLE(\kappa,\Lambda)$ associated with them.
+In this section we present the precise relation between CFT and SLE in a doubly connected domain.
+In the first subsection we define the one-leg operator $\Psi$ and explain its implementation as a boundary condition changing operator.
+Subsection~\ref{Subsec_NVE} is devoted to the study of general null-vector equations.
+In Subsection~\ref{Main Theorem_sub}, we show a version of BPZ-Cardy type equation and prove Theorem~\ref{main}.